Compare Franking Machine Prices 2025

 Medium parcel: These can weigh up to 20kg, and must have dimensions no larger than 610mm (length), 460mm (width) and 460mm (depth).

-For more detailed information about the franking prices that were set by Royal Mail as of 3 April 2023, see the Royal Mail website or download the Royal Mail franking prices wallchart.
+For more detailed information about the franking prices that were set by Royal Mail, see the Royal Mail website or download the Royal Mail franking prices wallchart.

 Franking Blog